- Log onto your Fingercheck account and navigate over to the “Setup” tab. From the drop down menu on the top left of the page, select “Policies Menu.”

-- From the policies menu, select "Exceptions Policies" and then click on the yellow "Add" button to create your new policy.
+- From the policies menu, select "Exceptions Policies" and then click on the blue "Add" button to create your new policy.

 - You will be brought to the exception policy information window to begin filling out your exception policy.
 Fill out the fields as follows - create a "Code" to label your policy and a "Description" that describes your policy.
 Select the exception type you wish to make from the "Exception Type" drop down menu.
 For "Long Break" you would select "LongBreak" and for "ShortBreak" you would select "ShortBreak."
 To adjust how urgent the exception appears in your dashboard, you can choose from Low, Medium, or High by the "Exception Severity."